kostyaev/rotation_representations/README.md

 ![screenshot](assets/ypr_anim_optim.gif)

 This repository contains IPython notebooks for Euler angles visualizations and for regression performance evaluation of Euler angles, quaternions and 6D represebtation.
+For more information please visit this [blog post](https://medium.com/@dkostyaev/better-rotation-representations-for-accurate-pose-estimation-e890a7e1317f)

 ## Requirements